 In any case, there is a material uncertainty as to whether we will be able to continue as a going concern for another twelve months.
-Pursuant to Note 2 to our 2019 Consolidated Financial Statements, a material uncertainty exists as to whether our current funding is sufficient to support its going concern for another twelve months.
-We plan to include an analogous note in our audited consolidated financial statements for the year ended December 31, 2020.
-The inclusion of a going concern qualification or emphasis of matter paragraph in any audit opinion related to our financial statements in the future may materially adversely affect our trading and our ability to raise new capital that we need to fund our operations.
+Pursuant to Note 2 to our 2020 consolidated financial statements, a material uncertainty exists as to whether our current funding is sufficient to support its going concern for another twelve months.
+The inclusion of a going concern qualification or emphasis of matter paragraph in the audit opinion with respect to our 2020 consolidated financial statements, as well as any audit opinion related to our financial statements in the future, may materially adversely affect our trading and our ability to raise new capital that we need to fund our operations.